wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/git-log-md">git-log-md</a> - Uses 'git log' to create a Markdown document listing message, hash, and timestamp for each commit.</li>
 <li><a href="https://github.com/wmelvin/git-status-report">git-status-report</a> - Command-line utility that writes a text file listing status info for Git repos found under a given path.</li>
 <li><a href="https://github.com/wmelvin/github-repo-info">github-repo-info</a> - A set of Python scripts for retrieving, and working with, data from the GitHub API.</li>
+<li><a href="https://github.com/wmelvin/htmx-python-course-wm">htmx-python-course-wm</a> (fork) - Student details, source code, and more for our HTMX + Flask: Modern Python Web Apps, Hold the JavaScript course.</li>
 <li><a href="https://github.com/wmelvin/image-snip">image-snip</a> - Command-line utility to apply same crop and/or zoom to a batch of images.</li>
 <li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.</li>
 <li><a href="https://github.com/wmelvin/index-images">index-images</a> - Scan a directory and create a HTML index of images.</li>